-Note: Paragraph (b) of this proposed rule acknowledges that a child could be represented simultaneously by both a court appointed guardian ad litem and a court appointed attorney.
+Comment: Paragraph (b) of this rule acknowledges that a child could be represented simultaneously by both a court appointed guardian ad litem and a court appointed attorney.
 For example, a court may choose to make a dual appointment for a child who allegedly abused a sibling.
-This proposed rule allows both attorneys to participate in the trial process even though their positions may differ.
-However, it appears from CRS 19-1-111(1), (3), that party status is accorded to the child's guardian ad litem.
-Other proposed rules concerning parties and trial by jury are consistent with that interpretation.
+This rule allows both attorneys to participate in the trial process even though their positions may differ.
+However, it pursuant to CRS 19-1-111(1), (3), party status is accorded to the child's guardian ad litem.
 Accordingly, counsel for a child would not have the right to demand a jury trial or exercise peremptory challenges.
 However, counsel for a child would have the right to present evidence, cross-examine witnesses, object to evidence and argue issues of law, tender proposed jury instructions, present an opening statement, and make a closing argument.
 Paragraph (b) also allows a judicial officer discretion to permit other parties, including special respondents and intervenors, to participate in and adjudicatory hearing if such participation will serve the best interests of the child.
 The parameters of that participation is left to the discretion of the court.
-Paragraph (g) may be impacted by People ex rel.
-N.L.W. and J.R.W., 15 CA 1698, cert. granted 16 SC 731, 2016 WL 6407468.

-RULE 4..
-ADMISSIONS (Revised 10/4/16)
+RULE 4.2.3 ADMISSIONS (Revised 3/8/17)

 - (a) Admission; Acceptance.
 After being advised in accordance with Rule , each respondent shall admit or deny the allegations of the petition.
 If a respondent admits the allegations contained in the petition, the court may accept the admission after making the following findings: (1) The respondent understands his or her rights, the allegations contained in the petition, and the effect of the admission; and (2) the admission is voluntary.
 The court may accept a written admission to the petition if the respondent has affirmed under oath that he or she understands the advisement and the consequences of the admission and if, based upon such sworn statement, the court is able to make the findings set forth above. - (b) Adjudication.
-After accepting an admission, the court shall determine in accordance with section 19-3-505(7)(a), Colorado Revised Statutes, whether the petition should be sustained and whether an order adjudicating the child or children named in the petition to be dependent or neglected should be entered.
+After accepting an admission, unless proceeding under Rule 4.2.5, the court shall determine in accordance with section 19-3-505(7)(a), Colorado Revised Statutes, whether the petition should be sustained and whether an order adjudicating the child or children named in the petition to be dependent or neglected should be entered. - (c) Factual Basis.
+At the time of admission, the court shall find a factual basis sufficient to support the admission, unless the respondent has stipulated or waived a factual basis.

-Note: This proposed rule is based on existing CRJP 4.2(b), (c), and (d) and CRS 19-3-505.
-The language of (b) is intended to allow judicial officers discretion in determining when a case is ripe for entry of an order of adjudication.
+Comment: The language of (b) is intended to allow judicial officers discretion in determining when a case is ripe for entry of an order of adjudication.
 The statutory language requiring a court to determine whether "the petition is supported by a preponderance of the evidence" has not been included.
 Such a finding is unnecessary when a respondent is admitting the allegations of a petition.

-Rule 4..
-Consolidation; Separate Trials (6/10/16)
+Rule 4.2.4 Consolidation; Separate Trials (3/2/17)